Licence To Alter

 In order to competently answer this question, we would need to review both the construction drawings and review the lease.

-Once we had done that, we would then be able to confirm if indeed the proposed construction works would require a licence to alter from the freeholder.
+Once we have done that, we would then be able to confirm if indeed the proposed construction works would require a licence to alter from the freeholder.

 In our experience some of the most typical construction works that require a licence to alter are as follows: